-Sleep related breathing disorders are a group of disorders that affect someone’s breathing while he or she is asleep.
+Sleep breathing disorders are a group of conditions that affect someone’s breathing while he or she is asleep.
 These disorders are characterized by disruptions of normal breathing patterns that only occur during sleep.
 Therefore, the person with the disorder may be the last to know he or she has a problem.
 The most common sleep related breathing disorder is sleep apnea.
+Estimates show more than a half million people die in the United States each year from OSA and the heart attacks, strokes and sudden death it causes.

 The following is a brief description of the more common sleep related breathing disorders: